WindowDump/CS225-March-Madness/README.md

 Final Project for CS225 Spring 2017

 # Structure of Binary Tree Array
-Here are the actual concrete examples of what indecies in the array will map to what level and subtree of the overall tree.
+Here are the actual concrete examples of what indecies in the array will map to what level and subtree of an overall tree.
+All of this applies to a single tree.
+Each bracket has its own tree, and every tree in the program will have the same structure.

 ## Indecies and Levels
 In this project, we have a tree with 7 levels, expanding out to 64 leaves.